RN to BSN Completion Program

 If admitted, approximately how much will the program cost?

+The JMU RN/BSN Program is highly competitive in pricing compared to similar RN to BSN programs.
 Please refer to the latest RN to BSN Handbook for estimated program costs.
 Costs differ slightly between full-time and part-time enrollment.